Puppy Teething: Managing Chewing And Biting

 When does teething start?

-Teething in puppies typically begins around 3 to 4 months of age.
+Teething in typically begins around 3 to 4 of age.
 This is when their baby teeth, also known as milk teeth, start to fall out and make room for their adult teeth.
 However, the exact timing can vary depending on the breed and individual puppy.
 It is important to remember that teething is a normal part of a puppy's development.

 How long does teething last?